menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Hico is generally considered to be a blue-collar town.
-63.93% of the Hico workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Hico is a town of construction workers and builders, service providers, and sales and office workers.
-There are especially a lot of people living in Hico who work in personal care services (36.07%), office and administrative support (0.00%), and sales jobs (0.00%).
+Hico is a blue-collar town, with 38.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Hico is a town of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Hico who work in personal care services (61.11%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle